home-assistant/home-assistant.io/source/_components/thermostat.knx.markdown

 sharing: true
 footer: true
 logo: knx.png
-ha_category: DIY
+ha_category: Deprecated
 ha_release: 0.25
 ---

-**This platform has been deprecated in favor of a "climate" platform and will be removed in the future.
+**This platform has been deprecated in favor of a "[climate](/components/climate.knx/)" platform and will be removed in the future.
 Please use the climate platform.**

 The `knx` thermostat platform is used as in interface with KNX thermostats.